theripnono/tello-path-programming-YOLOv5/README.md

-# Yolov5 in streaming in a Tello Drone
+# Yolov5 streaming with Tello drone

 This repository consists of two main things: